 GB Para-Rowing, Not For Everyone – PR2 Mix2x

-In our Paralympic team, we have eight athletes across three boats; the PR1 men’s single sculler, the PR2 mixed double sculls, and the PR3 mixed coxed four.
-Without new athletes though, there’s a very real risk that we won’t be able to field a full team after Tokyo.
-We’re on the lookout for talented, driven individuals who have the right mental and physical attributes to make it as a competitive international para-rower.
+Without new athletes though, there’s a very real risk that we won’t be able to field a full team for each new Olympiad.
+So we’re always on the lookout for talented, driven individuals who have the right mental and physical attributes to make it as a competitive international para-rower.
 No rowing experience necessary!

 Want to find out about our other crews in the Paralympic team?

-Benjamin Pritchard from the PR1 men's single
+PR1 men's single scull

-Ellen Buttrick & James Fox from the PR3 mixed coxed four
+PR3 mixed coxed four

 PR2 Mixed double sculls